 Neolithic barrow or tumulus sites are being lost at an alarming rate in the Netherlands.
 Development projects for housing and industrial use employ archaeologists who excavate these ancient sites, often leveling them in the process before they are paved over to accommodate the development.

 Such is the case in Dalfsen, located in the province Overijssel, where during the process of building a housing project, 120 graves were discovered from the Funnelbeaker culture.
 The acidic soil had long ago eaten away at the skeletal remains leaving only shadowy, ghostlike images.
-The people buried here lived approximately 3400 to 2700 BC, were makers of hunebeds, or dolmens.
+The people buried here lived between 3400 to 2700 BC and they were the makers of hunebeds, or dolmens.
 Beside the burials were grave goods including the elaborately decorated pottery for which the culture was known.

-According to ADC Archeo Projecten (ADC), the archaeological firm chosen for the dig, the burial site measured approximately 120 X 20 meters wide and and included remains of an earthen monument, which was marked by an oval ditch measuring around 30 X 4 meters wide or approx. 98 X 13 ft.)
-This aspect of the site was located in the center of the burial ground.
+According to ADC Archeo Projecten (ADC), the archaeological firm chosen for the dig, the burial site measured approximately 120 X 20 meters wide and and included remains of an earthen monument, which was marked by an oval ditch measuring around 30 X 4 meters wide or approximately 98 X 13 ft.
+The earthen mound was located in the center of the burial ground.
 The monument would have looked like a dolmen or hunebed, but not made of stone.
 A remarkable and very rare, ritual platform was on top of the central mound and was likely used for staging rites connected with the burials.
 All finds were south of a 5000-year-old sand road, the so-called Middenweg, which disappeared during the 1960′s due to land consolidation.
 Along this road the dead were transferred for burial.
 Postholes indicate a Stone Age farmhouse, measuring approximately 12 meters long, with a burial found near the mound.
 The oldest finds at Dalfsen are Mesolithic flints dating from between 8800- 4900 BC.